Smyth and Helwys Uniform Series Lesson Outline for March 16, 2014

 Introductory Thoughts (5-15 minutes – These are for discussion to introduce this week’s Lesson Ideas.)

-4. Take a look at “Beginning the Lesson” on p108 of your Uniform Teaching Guide.
-How do we celebrate a birth typically?
-What could we do to instill freedom and openness from the beginning?
+4. Take a look at “Beginning the Lesson” on p78 of your Uniform Teaching Guide.
+So, how comfortable are you in the role of a speaker?

 Studying & Discussing the Passage (20-25 minutes – See Brian Harbour’s Commentary for added insights and explanations.)